Lyrrad/NewsBlurBackgroundTab/README.md

 Now licensed under GPL Version 3 and available in the Chrome Web Store: https://chrome.google.com/webstore/detail/background-tab-for-newsbl/ieeimmkgocgaaabphkgjdkophaejfnlk/

+New in 0.5.0:

+* Migrate to Manifest V3.
+* Known issue: Customized hotkeys not working.
+It should still work with the default "o" and "v" hotkeys.
+Pull requests or suggestion welcome.

 New in 0.4.1:

 * Add support for beta.newsblur.com (Thanks @doofusdavid)
 * Migrated from deprecated chrome.extension to chrome.runtime (Thanks @jscher2000)

 New in 0.4.0: